0xVR/kyanite/README.md

 A few general notes:

-- Sometimes, it may be better to use less threads instead of more, due to the order in which the combinations are generated
 - There are no hard-coded limits, so be sure not to spawn too many threads and end up freezing your computer